2018-2019 Log1 Contest

-Below are test descriptions, links to sample questions and test administration procedures.
+Below are test and division descriptions, links to sample questions from previous Log 1 contests, and test administration and scoring procedures.
 There are many more sample tests at the national site.
 The tests for this years Log 1 contest were chosen to model the kinds of tests that will be given at the 2019 National Convention in Las Vegas.
 There will be three rounds of testing; a) Topic Test 1/2, b) Topic Tests 3/4, and c) Individual, which tests overall knowledge and problem solving skills.
 There will be somewhat different versions of each of the tests for the different divisions: Theta, Alpha and Mu.
 The tests for any given round will assume that students have a limited amount of content knowledge for their division, based on the time period that the round coincides with their progress in the class.

 The FAMAT organization has put together a great online reference of past tests.